-Lorcan’s clear vision, strategic focus and sound judgement have been instrumental in laying the foundations for Communities@Work’s future growth.
-His keen business acumen and commitment to the delivery of quality community services have been fundamental in anchoring the organisation as a highly professional and sustainable social enterprise that is responsive to community needs.
-His commitment to high standards of governance, industrial relations and ICT proficiency has also driven the adoption of enhanced corporate management systems.
+Lorcan’s clear vision, strategic focus and sound judgement in his most recent role as CEO at Communities@work, has been instrumental in laying the foundations for the organisations future growth.
+His keen business acumen and commitment to the delivery of quality community services was fundamental in anchoring the organisation as a highly professional and sustainable social enterprise that is responsive to community needs.
+His commitment to high standards of governance, industrial relations and ICT proficiency also driven the adoption of enhanced corporate management systems.

 Yass Valley Council